marijnh/Eloquent-JavaScript/06_object.md

 }
 ```

-Note that `this`, in a static method, points at the constructor of the class, not an instance—there is no instance around, when a static method is called.
+Note that `this`, in a static method, points at the constructor of the class, not an instance—there is no instance around when a static method is called.

 Iterating over a list should return all the list's elements from start to end.
 We'll write a separate class for the iterator.